jdmonaco/obsidian-space-control/README.md

 ## Installation

 1. Copy the plugin folder to your vault's `.obsidian/plugins/` directory
-2. Ensure the `md-tight-lists.sh` script has executable permissions
+2. Ensure the `md-space-control.sh` script has executable permissions
 3. Enable the plugin in Obsidian's Community Plugins settings

 ## Requirements